Customer Demand Forecast Using Time Series Approach

 We will further calculate the Seasonal Index for each month and each year as an average of the previously calculated indices for each month of each year as follows.

-A Seasonality Index with a value <1 indicates that volumes are below average in that period and a value> 1 indicates that volumes are above average (Balakrishnan N.R, et. al, 2017).
+A Seasonality Index with a value 1 indicates that volumes are above average (Balakrishnan N.R, et. al, 2017).

 Deseazonalised Data